HSR-BusinessApplications/HsrCampusApp/ReadMe.md

 3. Create a folder named "CampusAppKeys" in the same directory the repository is in.
 (Ex.: Repository-Location: C:\Projects\CampusApp then the folder must be C:\Projects\CampusAppKeys).
 4. Copy the File "ServiceApi.cs" from the root folder of the repository into the CampusAppKeys folder

 Now you should be able to build in the Debug- and Release- Configuration.
 All the API functionality won't work without the correct API keys!
-If you want to have the full functionality, follow the "How to optain API Key File" guideline.
+If you want to have the full functionality, follow the "How to obtain API Key File" guideline.

 ### With API Key File(s)
 1. Download the Git Repository